AdamaSorho/lafabriqueduleader/infra/README.md

 All options assume:
 - Static site is built separately (`npm run build`) and uploaded to S3 (served via CloudFront).
 - Emails are sent via SES (you must verify a sender and move out of sandbox).
-- Optional newsletter subscription via Mailchimp; optional DynamoDB storage of emails.
+- Optional DynamoDB storage of excerpt/preorder records.

 ## Shared prerequisites
 - SES: verify domain or sender (e.g., `no-reply@yourdomain.com`), request production access.